 1 Mill Street

-I was born just around the corner from 1 Mill Street, I now live just around the corner after moving back to my beautiful home town from Brighton and what I see as the closing chapter of my time as a professional drummer.
+I was born just around the corner from 1 Mill Street.
+I now live just up the road after moving back to my beautiful hometown from Brighton.

 I’ve worked in co-work spaces all over SE Asia, but have to say that 1 Mill Street, here in Leamington Spa is with the best of them.
 Thanks to Nigel & Dessie Shanahan and their vision to transform this building and give south Leamington something to be immensely proud of.
 Read more here about the transformation of the building and Nigel & Dessie’s vision.